Ottoman Empire, 1300-1923 (HIST*3840)

 Code and section: HIST*3840*01

-This course will examine the rise of the Ottoman Empire in the 14th century in its historical context as the inheritor of Turco-Mongolian, Perso-Islamic, and Byzantine imperial legacies, situated strategically in both Europe and the Middle East.
-We will trace the evolution of this empire from its inception as a frontier principality, through its many struggles and transformations in the course of 600 years as a world empire, until its demise in the 20th century, after the end of World War One.
-Using a thematic, comparative approach, we will delve into the historical specificities of the Ottoman Empire and the diverse peoples that allowed its existence to be sustained for centuries, and the later breakdown of some of these internal governing mechanisms (i.e. the rise of nationalism in the Empire).
-Students will also investigate the historiographical debates surrounding various aspects of writing Ottoman history.
+This course will examine the rise of the Ottoman Empire in the 14th century in its historical context, situated strategically in both Europe and the Middle East.
+The evolution of this empire from its inception through its struggles and transformations in the course of 600 years as a world empire, until its demise in the 20th century, after the end of World War One will be traced.
+The periods of Ottoman State will be covered by some interactive methodologies and a comparative approach.

 Upon successful completion of this course, students will be able to:

 - understand the impact of the Ottoman Empire on Europe and the Middle East;

 - recognize the diverse structure of the Empire and the nations within it;

 - develop skills in critical reading, writing, and thinking;